Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • “Ability is nothing without opportunity.”

-This seems to be one of the common questions but his reputation as being short comes from a faulty conversion from French measures to English measures... he was actually 5'6", or 167cm, quite average for the time, and neither short nor tall.
+His reputation as a short man comes from a faulty conversion from French measures to English measures... he was actually 5'6", or 167cm, quite average for the time, neither short nor tall.

 Did you enjoy this article?
 I'd love if you shared it!